rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 #### DBMS 2NF
 - In the 2NF, relational must be in 1NF.
-- In the second normal form, all non-key attributes are fully functional dependent on the primary key.
+- In the second normal form, all non-key attributes are fully functional and dependent on the primary key.

 Example: Let's assume, a school can store the data of teachers and the subjects they teach.
 In a school, a teacher can teach more than one subject.